JesseEmond/theoretical/merge/README.md

 A colleague of mine gave me an interesting challenge: to essentially do the merge part of a merge-sort in `O(N)` time and `O(1)` extra space.
 A bit more formally:

-Given an array of `N` elements split in two sorted subarrays:
+Given an array of `N` elements split in two sorted subarrays (of potentially different sizes):

 ​	`x0  x1  ...  xn   y0  y1  ...  ym`